15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 Supplemental Nutrition Assistance Program (SNAP)

-State records show less than half of eligible New Jersey seniors receive food assistance benefits.
-The Department of Human Services reports the Supplemental Nutrition Assistance Program (SNAP) remains their most underutilized senior support initiative.
+Less than half of eligible New Jersey seniors receive SNAP benefits.
+The program remains the state's most underutilized senior support service.

-The state’s enhanced SNAP program guarantees $95 minimum monthly benefits for approved applicants.
-This payment exceeds the $23 federal minimum by more than 300%.
-Recipients access funds through “Families First” debit cards accepted at Quest-logo retailers throughout 2025.
-Health department data shows SNAP participants skip fewer medications, spend less time hospitalized, and increase preventive care spending.
+New Jersey's enhanced SNAP program guarantees $95 minimum monthly benefits.
+This exceeds the $23 federal minimum by more than 300%.
+Recipients access funds through "Families First" debit cards at Quest-logo retailers.
+Research shows SNAP participants skip fewer medications, spend less time in hospitals, and invest more in preventive care.

-The Division of Family Development launched the Elderly Simplified Application Project (ESAP) for households where all members exceed age 60 with no earned income.
-Program changes include:
+The Division of Family Development created the Elderly Simplified Application Project (ESAP) for households where all members exceed age 60 with no earned income.
+Changes include:

 - No recertification interviews